Are You Prepared for the Heat?

 To Report an Emergency Call 9-1-1

-What does LOW danger mean?
+What does VERY HIGH danger mean?